saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 6. In the event of a regional outage, we would like to resume gaming services within minutes and recover the data warehouse within 48 hours.

+7. After completing the migration, we would like to modernize our cheat detection to take advantage of Azure's flexibility.
+What Azure services should we consider?

 ### Customer objections

 1. It appears that there are multiple options for hosting SQL databases in Azure.
 What are all the different options, and how do they differ?
 Do they all support the same features as an on-premises SQL Server instance, or are there unsupported features we should be aware of before migrating?
 Will we be able to continue using Service Broker with a PaaS database in Azure?